 The approach of premature pain symptoms should be well managed with the above 3 questions, unfortunately most take it to the highest level of unbearable stage.

-The first discomfort of pain stimulus usually alerts our attention of being unwell physically, injury and damages in our body.
+The first discomfort of pain stimulus usually alerts our attention of being unwell physically.
+Indicating pain condition or damages in our body.
 Therefore, pain management approach is about paying attention to the physical pain condition by identifying the reason of cause, make changes and protection to the pain symptoms and instill mindfulness to alleviate the deterioration of pain condition over time.

 Pain is bigger than you think, and these are my definitions of pain:

-Involves physiological stimulus of sensory nerve, which triggers our brain-transmitting signal of tissue injuries and damages.
+Involves physiological stimulus of sensory nerve, which triggers our brain-transmitting signal of tissue pain and damages.

 A psychological & physiological pain that is derived from an unpleasant events or experiences which alters our mood or behaviors.